Vision Impaired Curling

 There is currently one dedicated club for Curlers with a vision impairment, The VICKs (Vision Impaired Curlers, Kinross).
 Dottie Burt and the team at Kinross have been instrumental in promoting Vision Impaired Curling in Scotland.
 Some young people from Uddingston Grammar with a vision impairment enjoy curling at Hamilton Ice Rink and a couple of other multi-impairment clubs cater for members with a wide range of impairments/disabilities.
 They are Scottish Disability Golf and Curling Club and the Kirkcaldy Inclusive Curling Club.
 We are always keen to hear from potential new members.
 With more vision impaired curlers, we can begin to build up a competition structure and pathway.

-Disabled Golf and Curling Club recently welcomed a group of Canadians with a vision impairment for a tour.
+In season 17/18 the Disabled Golf and Curling Club recently welcomed a group of Canadians with a vision impairment for a tour.
 The Curlers played several games against various clubs throughout the country and hopefully some good links have been made.